MileHacker Logo

 • Avoid walking or cycling on main arterial roads and highways.

-• These routes have fast-moving and dense traffic, making them unsafe for non-motorized transport.
+• These routes have fast-moving and dense traffic, rendering them unsafe for non-motorized transport.

-• The lack of dedicated lanes has a significant risk for pedestrians and cyclists.
+• The lack of dedicated lanes has a significant risk for people on foot and on bikes.

 Isolated & Unfamiliar Areas